SEND & Supporting Individual Needs

 - Our Designated Safeguarding Lead provides pupils with access to a range of external agency support.
 School nurses visit every week and run drop in clinics.
 We also work with ERYC as part of an early intervention project to avoid young people disengaging with education and falling into criminal activity.
 As a school we utilise several agencies to assist our young people including, YFS, Childrens Social Care, PET, MIND, CAMHs, DVAP, Youth Action, ISPHN (Nursing Team), Humberside Police, CYPSS, local Children’s Centres amongst many others as needs dictate.
 We also complete regular welfare checks on our students and provide free breakfasts for all students, as we strive for a complete wrap-around care for all.

 Parents and carers may also wish to access East Riding of Yorkshire Council support such as Parent Partnership, Aiming High and Short Breaks provision and the Children’s Disability Team.
-To access the East Riding of Yorkshire Local Offer, click here.
+The East Riding of Yorkshire Local Offer can be found by clicking here.

 To find out more about our SEND Policies, Provision, and LEA Offer, please click the links below: